October 11 declared the Day of the Girl!

 These challenges require specific and urgent attention.
 By making progress in these areas, girls will have the tools to create a better life for themselves and lift entire nations out of poverty.
 Here’s why:

-- For every year a girl stays in school, her income rises by 15%
+- For every extra year a girl stays in school, her income can increase by 15 to 25%

 - A woman who is educated will marry later and have fewer, healthier children